-- Buy good quality, clean fuel from a reputable dealer. - Use clean containers to handle fuel and lubricants. - Keep containers full to avoid condensation issues - Store in an area protected from dust, moisture, and other contaminants. - Avoid storing fuel over long periods of time.
-If you have a slow fuel turnover in the windrower or supply tank, add fuel conditioner to avoid condensation problems. - Store fuel in a convenient place away from buildings. - Diesel exhaust fluid (DEF) should be stored in a cool, dry, well ventilated area, out of direct sunlight, on lower shelf or on floor. - Diesel exhaust fluid (DEF) is corrosive to some metals and should only be stored in polyethylene, polypropylene, or stainless steel containers. - DEF containers should be sealed to prevent contamination and the evaporation of water which will affect the specified water to urea ratio. - Diesel fuel should never be mixed with diesel exhaust fluid (DEF).
+- Buy good quality, clean fuel from a reputable dealer. - · Use clean containers to handle fuel and lubricants. - · Keep containers full to avoid condensation issues - Store in an area protected from dust, moisture, and other contaminants. - Avoid storing fuel over long periods of time.
+If you have a slow fuel turnover in the windrower or supply tank, add fuel conditioner to avoid condensation problems. - Store fuel in a convenient place away from buildings. - Diesel exhaust fluid (DEF) should be stored in a cool, dry, well ventilated area, out of direct sunlight, on lower shelf or on floor.
+The shelf life of DEF depends on exposure to sunlight and temperature.
+If storage area temperature is between -12° and 32°C (10° and 90°F), the shelf life will be approximately one year.
+If the maximum temperature does not exceed 24°C (75°F) for extended periods, the shelf life will be two years. - Diesel exhaust fluid (DEF) is corrosive to some metals and should only be stored in polyethylene, polypropylene, or stainless steel containers. - DEF containers should be sealed to prevent contamination and the evaporation of water which will affect the specified water to urea ratio. - Diesel fuel should never be mixed with diesel exhaust fluid (DEF).